 Myth.
 Allergies often start when you're a kid.
 But you can get them as an adult, too.
 Some happen after you change where you live and encounter new allergens.
 And even if you think you've overcome a childhood allergy, some symptoms can show up again when you’re a grown-up.

 Fact.
 They aren’t a cure, but if you have bad allergies or reactions to many things, they might help you.
-Regular injections greatly reduce some people's reactions to certain allergens.
+Regular shots greatly cut some people's reactions to certain allergens.
 (There are also under-the-tongue meds that work the same way.)
 But you’ll have to stick with the treatment plan to see the greatest results.